 What Counts as a Necessary Cost?

-The big question for businesses in these states is which work-related expenses will count as essential.
-The reality is, it’s open to interpretation.
+The big question for businesses in these states is “Which work-related expenses count as essential?”
+The reality is, the answer is open to interpretation.
 Generally, businesses aren’t required to pay expenses when workers choose to work remotely.
 If remote work is mandated, however, a variety of different costs may need to be reimbursed.

-A necessary expense is anything required for the performance of an employees’ job.
+A necessary expense is anything required for the performance of an employee’s job.
 This depends on the work performed, but reasonable reimbursable expenses will likely include: internet services, mobile data usage, laptop computers or tablets, and equipment such as copiers and printers.
-In the most employee-friendly state, California, employers may even be required to pay a portion of home utilities, such as air conditioning.
+In the most employee-friendly state, California, employers may even be required to pay a portion of home utilities, such as electricity.

 How to Make Remote Employee Reimbursement Policy Guidelines

-Even if your state does not mandate reimbursement to employees, experts recommend offering some type of reimbursement policy because it helps build loyalty and morale among your employees.
+Even if your state does not mandate reimbursement to remote employees, it’s a good policy to offer some type of reimbursement because it helps build loyalty and morale among your employees.

-In this case, it is also recommended that you develop general guidelines around reimbursement to avoid confusion or unequal application.
+When you offer expense reimbursement, it’s important to develop general guidelines around reimbursement to avoid confusion or unequal application.
 Specifically, you should identify what is considered a necessary expense to be reimbursed and what is not.

 It’s also important to determine your state’s tax rules regarding reimbursements and how they will impact your company’s and your employees’ taxes.
 Determining if you will need to pay taxes on expense reimbursements depends on whether you use an accountable or nonaccountable plan.